-Not our top pick for that reason, but a comfortable fit, strong wireless performance and excellent battery life still make them one to consider.
+For that reason they're not the absolute best Beats headphones available, but a comfortable fit, strong wireless performance and excellent battery life still make them one to consider.

 Read the full Beats Powerbeats Pro review

 The Beats Flex are a step up from Apple's bog-standard Lightning wired buds.
-They’re available in some fresh hues (including the Yuzu yellow sample before you), they charge via USB-C, have a 12-hour battery life, and courtesy of one-tap audio share you can split sounds with nearby Beats or AirPod headphones (provided you have an iPhone 8 or later running iOS 14).
-And they're very affordable, too.
+They’re available in some fresh hues (including the Yuzu yellow sample before you), they charge via USB-C, have a 12-hour battery life, and courtesy of one-tap audio share you can split sounds with nearby Beats or AirPod headphones (provided you have an iPhone 8 or later running at least iOS 14).
+They're very affordable, too.